 Cigars and Spirits: A Winter Pairing Guide

 Whether it is the chilly weather, the limited sunlight, or the visiting in-laws, the holiday season is a time when we all could use a little extra cheer.
 For the cigar smoker, adding a thoughtfully-paired beverage to your next smoke is a sure-fire way to increase your jolliness factor while also elevating the sensory experience.
-We’re sharing some of our very favorite holiday-season cigar & drink pairings*, as well as a few tips for how to create the perfect pairing with the cigars and spirits you might already have on hand.
+We’re sharing some of our very favorite holiday-season cigars and drink pairings*, as well as a few tips for how to create the perfect pairing with the cigars and spirits you might already have on hand.

 *Grinches & Humbugs beware: the cocktails presented in the following article are known to cause significant spikes in caroling, gift-giving, and goodwill towards man.